 The idea of Sol Coffee emanated from the financial benefits of running a coffee shop which is not at the whim of a lease.
 By going mobile the spirit of the shop can be taken anywhere and to join the thriving food truck culture in the Front Range.
 The problem with food trucks is they are typically not well designed for food service with tall, small service windows and little relationship between the patron and food preparer.
 And with generators buzzing, adding fumes and noise to the environment, the conditions are less than optimal for a culinary experience.

 Sol Coffee is a 3rd wave coffee shop with an open bar and unique ambiance and combined merged the benefits of a food truck powered by solar energy.
-The platform is a classic Toyota camper left for dead which we striped to the frame.
+The platform is a classic Toyota camper which we striped to the frame.
 The challenge was to make a full service shop in such a small space and make it socially and aesthetically connected with the guests.
 We dropped the floor so that patrons were close to eye level with the barista.
 We then opened the back of the truck with a door that doubles as a canopy so that the space is fully accessible.

 The design of the truck is unapologetically contemporary using materials and massing that is evocative of the snow capped mountains.
 The polycarbonate skin is lightweight but allows light to make the interior feel larger.
 At night the interior glows like a lantern which makes Sol Coffee seem more like a pavilion than a food truck.